microsoft/CosmosDB_Multi-Tenant/README.md

 <img src="./images/CosmosDB_ResourceModel.jpg" alt="Cosmos DB Resource Model" Width="600">

-Request Units: Cost of database operations is normalized by Azure Cosmos DB and is experssed by Request Units (RU).
+** Request Units: ** Cost of database operations is normalized by Azure Cosmos DB and is experssed by Request Units (RU).
 It is a performance currency abstracting the system resources such as CPU, IOPS and Memory to perform the database operations supported by Azure Cosmos DB.
 You can examine the response header to track the number of RUs that are consumed by any database operation.
 <img src="./images/CosmosDB_Request_unit.jpg" alt="Request Unit Diagram" Width="600" >

+** Indexing: ** Azure Cosmos DB is a schema-agnostic database that allows you to iterate on your application without having to deal with schema or index management.
+By default, Azure Cosmos DB automatically indexes every property for all items in your container without having to define any schema or configure secondary indexes.
+When an item is written, Azure Cosmos DB effectively indexes each property's path and its corresponding value.
+In some situations, you may want to override this automatic behavior to better suit your requirements.
+You can customize a container's indexing policy by setting its indexing mode, and include or exclude property paths.

 ## Why Cosmos DB?
 Here are the scenarios where Cosmos DB can help: